joeboonv/automation-tutorial/docs/app/index.md

 # Can you discover the secrets of the Temple of Time?

-## Use Cypress to navigate through the temple, avoiding traps, and unlocking doors
+## Create an _automated test_ to navigate through the temple, avoiding traps, and unlocking doors

 Be careful, the temple might change each time you visit!